I Don't Really Care for You: Music video

 The video for the song premiered on 25 March 2021 and was directed by Eilís Doherty.
 In the video, CMAT sits across from a former lover in a diner, who appears largely uninterested and reads a newspaper in front of her face.
 She stands up and dances around the table before writing her name in lipstick on the bathroom mirror.
 On the tv, CMAT imagines a dream sequence where the couple, wearing a white suit and dress respectively, dance together.
 Now alone in the diner, continues to dance, briefly on a stage, before appearing back at the table.

-Discussing the concept, CMAT stated “The director Eilís approached me some time ago to make a music video, and I really wanted it to be for ‘I Don’t Really Care For You’ because I knew she would be able to capture the high energy mood of the song, and also we are into the same old, niche and ugly design stuff.
-Visual references for this video range anywhere from the film Five Easy Pieces, to a BTS music video, and the dream sequence was inspired by a Nestlé ad from the 1980’s.
+Discussing the concept, CMAT stated "The director Eilís approached me some time ago to make a music video, and I really wanted it to be for 'I Don't Really Care for You' because I knew she would be able to capture the high energy mood of the song, and also we are into the same old, niche and ugly design stuff.
+Visual references for this video range anywhere from the film Five Easy Pieces, to a BTS music video, and the dream sequence was inspired by a Nestlé ad from the 1980s.
 The choreographer, Nick, made my dreams come true.
-I was like, ‘I want to dance like Blackpink, but I have absolutely no technical ability whatsoever.’
-I think that much is evident in the video but we pulled it off!”
+I was like, "'I want to dance like Blackpink, but I have absolutely no technical ability whatsoever.'
+I think that much is evident in the video but we pulled it off!"